 - Mail — PO Box 467, Morley WA 6943 (CD or USB flash drive).
 Payment with cheque or credit card

-- Email — email@example.com (Single email only, maximum size 10MB).
-Payment with credit card
+- Email — firstname.lastname@example.org (Single email only, maximum size 20MB).
+Payment with credit card.

-The City will not accept applications submitted via Dropbox.
-Alternatively, if the file size exceeds the limit of a single email the application is required to be submitted as a CD or USB flash drive through the mail or in person at the Civic Centre.
+The City will also accept applications submitted via Dropbox.
+Alternatively, if the file size exceeds the limit of a single email the application can be submitted as a CD or USB flash drive through the mail or in person at the Civic Centre.
 The City will not accept applications submitted as Zip Files or similar services.

 Creation of an online lodgement portal for development applications is underway, and once completed will replace the above methods for lodging development applications.